Team-Arroyo/arroyo-deployment/README.md

 If you do not have an ELK stack already, you can use this [docker image](https://elk-docker.readthedocs.io/) to get started.

-Additionally, your AWS account must have the following permissions
+Additionally, your AWS account must have the following permissions.
+Best practice is to create an IAM [role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) with these permissions, and then to assign this role to your user.
 ```markdown
 "iam:PassRole",
 "iam:DetachRolePolicy",